-The Board has determined that each of our current directors except Mr. Pangia has no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is otherwise independent in accordance with listing rules of the NASDAQ Stock Market (the "NASDAQ Listing Rules").
+The Board has determined that each of our current directors has no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is otherwise independent in accordance with listing rules of the NASDAQ Stock Market (the "NASDAQ Listing Rules").

 All of our directors are requested to attend our annual meetings of stockholders.
-Four of our directors serving at the time of our 2017 Annual Meeting attended either in person or via telephone.
+All of our current directors attended our 2018 Annual Meeting either in person or via telephone.